Shaurav-Vora/CX-Web-Search-Automation/README.md

 ## Additional points to note
 1. The speed of the program will depend on the speed of CX portal.
 2. The program also opens a **terminal** when launched.
 Do **NOT** close this as it will help find errors for reporting and is also needed to use the program.
+3. If you want to move the program to another folder, move the main.exe and chromedriver together.
+Excel sheet is not required but will create a new one wherever the files are moved to.
-3. Not all errors have been captured in the program therefore incidents such as *server timeouts* may **break** the program.
+4. Not all errors have been captured in the program therefore incidents such as *server timeouts* may **break** the program.
 In such cases, **disable headless mode** and monitor the flow until the problem is found.
 If you wish to report it, take **screenshots** to attach and copy paste any code in the **terminal** and email it to me at shauravvora@gmail.com with the subject "CX bug".

 Hope this program is helpful!!!